Interviewing can be stressful – these job interview tips can help you set yourself up for success.

 No matter how busy you are focusing on how to prepare for the interview, find a few quiet minutes to center and ground yourself.
 Close your eyes.
 Focus on your breathing.
 Visualize walking into the interview confidently.
 If you are feeling the butterflies, make a conscious decision to interpret the physical sensation as excitement, not anxiety.
 My favorite trick is to focus on the sensation of my feet touching the ground.

 If weather and circumstances allow, spend a few minutes outside.
 Fresh air and sunshine can offer a great boost of energy!
-If it is too hot or humid outside try blasting some air-conditioned air in your face before you step out of the car.
+If it is too hot or humid outside, try blasting the AC in your face before you step out of the car.

 7. Final visual check — and cell phone off!

 Finally, go into the interview with a sincere desire to be of service to the company.
 Remember to relax and breathe.
-It’s easy to attribute super-human powers to the person who holds the hiring decision in his hands.
-Keep in mind that the hiring manager has good and bad days, a life outside of work, and a personality.
-Focus on making a human connection, and have a great conversation.
+It's easy to attribute super-human powers to the person who holds the hiring decision in his hands, but keep in mind that the hiring manager has good and bad days, a life outside of work, and a personality.
+Focus on making a human connection and have a great conversation.

 Don't wait till the morning of to prepare for your interview!
 Talk to one of TopInterview's expert interview coaches today.